yarox/d4d-visor/README.rst

 Visualization
 ==========
 We used Python_ for crunching the numbers and D3.js_ for creating the visualization.
-We took the Africa shape files from `Map Library`_ and Geofabrik_, and used MapShaper_ for simplifying and smoothing the excess of detail.
-ColorBrewer_ was used as a diagnostic tool for evaluating the robustness of individual color schemes.
+We took the Africa shape files from `Map Library`_ and Geofabrik_; `Quantum GIS`_ and MapShaper_ helped us simplifying and smoothing the excess of detail.
+Finally, ColorBrewer_ was used as a diagnostic tool for evaluating the robustness of individual color schemes.

 Bar Chart
 ++++++++